PERSONAL SUGGESTIONS FOR SUSTAINABLE LIVING

 choose high quality construction with the best insulation, natural lighting, lowest maintenance, and most environmentally-friendly materials possible

-install energy-saving light bulbs (compact flourescent are better than halogen, and the new LEDs best of all) and use them only when necessary
+install energy-saving light bulbs (compact flourescent are better than halogen, and LEDs best of all) and use them only when necessary

 weatherstrip the windows and doors, and double the glazing if it is not already done and the temperature extremes require it